-Suicide accounted for nearly 45,000 lives lost in 2016, and the numbers are rising in nearly every state across the U.S. according to the Centers for Disease Control and Prevention.
+Suicide is the 10th-leading cause of death in the U.S. for all ages.
+Every day, approximately 132 Americans die by suicide.
+That’s one death every 11 minutes.
+Suicide accounted for more than 47,000 lives lost in 2017 and more than 48,000 in 2018.
+The numbers are rising in nearly every state across the U.S., according to the Centers for Disease Control and Prevention.

-Studies report that one out of two people know someone who has died from suicide.
-And for every one person who has died from suicide, another 280 other people have seriously thought about it.
-Risk factors for suicide include a history of suicide attempts, a history of self-harm, mood disorders, stress and unemployment.
+Studies report that one out of two people knows someone who has died from suicide.
+And for every person who has died from suicide, another 280 other people have seriously thought about it.
+The CDC estimates that there is one suicide for every 25 suicide attempts.
+Risk factors for suicide include a history of suicide attempts, a history of self-harm, mood disorders, stress, and unemployment.

 One of the best ways to help a loved one and show that you care is to be available and listen to their concerns.
 Simply listen without judgment or assumption.

 If you know someone who is thinking about suicide, do not leave him or her alone.
 Try to remove any means that you think may aid a suicide attempt and contact the 24-hour National Suicide Prevention Helpline at (800) 273-8255.
-Centerstone’s 24-hour crisis line is 1-(800) 681-7444.
+Centerstone’s 24-hour crisis lines are:

 When someone loses hope, they can’t see a way out, but hope can be found with help and support.
-For more resources, visit our website.
+For more resources, visit centerstone.org/suicide.